- 1 week pregnant

 When you do your ultrasound in the 39th week, you might notice that your baby is probably in the cephalic presentation.
 This means that they are in the head-down position, ready to come out into the world.

-You might also notice that the fingernails and hair are properly visible; so too the genitals so that you can know if it’s a boy or girl.
+You might also notice that the fingernails and hair are properly visible; as well as the genitals.
+Now you can know if it’s a boy or girl.

 At this stage, you cannot wait to give birth.
 You are not as mobile as before because of the sheer volume of the pregnancy and resultant fatigue.